kumbulanit/t-sql/lesotho/labs/Module_05_Grouping_and_Aggregating_Data_Lab.md

     cb.BankType;
 ```

+**Detailed Query Explanation:** The concatenated quarter label is derived from `DATEPART`.
+Grouping on quarter/year plus `BankType` creates a matrix of aggregates, while derived ratios like loan-to-asset use the already aggregated sums to avoid double counting.
+**Detailed Results Explanation:** Each row describes a bank type’s footprint within a quarter, helping analysts quickly compare commercial vs development banks on key KPIs.

 ---

 ### Exercise 5.7: Aggregates with Filtering

 **Task 11:** Monthly inflation above target
+**Topic:** MS20761 Module 9 Lesson 4 – Count how often inflation breaches the 5% target each year
+**Beginner Explanation:** Grouping inflation readings by year reveals how many months stay within or exceed the 5% target, along with averages and peaks for context.

 ```sql
 -- Count months where inflation exceeds 5% target SELECT